gelanchez/ESP32-asyncServer-data/README.md

 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer).
 Async HTTP and WebSocket Server.

 ## Usage
-1. Connect the ESP32 as showed in the schematics.
+1. Build the circuit as shown in the schematic.
-2. Install the standard ESP libraries either using the Arduino IDE or directly from [Espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/).
+2. Install the standard ESP32 libraries either using the Arduino IDE or directly from [Espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/).
 3. Install the required external libraries.
 4. Download the repository and rename the file *constants.h.TEMPLATE* to *constants.h*.
     - Change the SSID and PASSWORD correspoding to the WiFi network.